EdQuinx/EdQuinx/README.md

 # Hello, I'm EdQuinx
-## _A lIttle Penguin never give up_
+## _A lIttle Penguin who never gives up_

-Life is too short, tomorrow is not promised.
-Don't wait for things to be perfect.
-Live it now.
-You never know when you will no longer have the chance.
+Life is too short.
+Don't wait until things are perfect.
+Own it now.
+You will never now when opportunities slip through your fingers.

 ## About me

 - A Junior Developer
-- I’m currently learning everything
+- I have thirst for knowledge
-- Enjoy playing Yu-Gi-Oh!, Teamfight Tactics; listening music and reading book
+- A big fan of Yu-Gi-Oh!, Teamfight Tactics, music and books
-- ✨Poor guy have a big dream and never give up for that✨
+- ✨A kid who is ambitious, and strives ceaselessly for dreams bigger than who he is✨
-- 2022 Goals: Coding better, have more Open Source projects and make myself more better
+- 2022 Goals: Code better, have more Open Source projects and be a better version of myself
-- Fun fact: I don't eat spicy foods T^T, prefer listen to sadness music than EDM, pops and rock :>
+- Fun facts: I dislike spicy foods.
+I'm more into melancholy music than whimsical, joyous one :>

 ## Languages and Tech
 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />][website]